 Sealing is provided by using construction joints, expansion joints and/or connection joints.
 A Hypalon Strip bonded with an epoxy resin is used to provide high joint movement.

-To the right is an example of a Type ‘A’ Cementitious Structural Waterproofing System we have applied to a Vault using Sika Pre-Bagged Waterproofing System.
+Above is an example of a Type ‘A’ Cementitious Structural Waterproofing System we have applied to a Vault using Sika Pre-Bagged Waterproofing System.